Florida State visits White and Louisville - WTOP News

 Louisville, Kentucky; Saturday, 8 p.m.
 EST

-BOTTOM LINE: Louisville takes on the Florida State Seminoles after Tre White scored 29 points in Louisville’s 70-64 loss to the Clemson Tigers.
+BOTTOM LINE: Louisville hosts the Florida State Seminoles after Tre White scored 29 points in Louisville’s 70-64 loss to the Clemson Tigers.

-The Seminoles are 6-3 against ACC opponents.
-Florida State averages 76.6 points and has outscored opponents by 3.2 points per game.
+The Cardinals have gone 5-7 in home games.
+Louisville averages 12.0 turnovers per game and is 3-4 when it turns the ball over less than its opponents.

 Louisville averages 71.5 points per game, 1.9 fewer points than the 73.4 Florida State allows.
-Florida State averages 6.6 made 3-pointers per game this season, 1.5 fewer made shots on average than the 8.1 per game Louisville allows.
+Florida State averages 76.6 points per game, 0.7 fewer than the 77.3 Louisville allows to opponents.

+The Cardinals and Seminoles meet Saturday for the first time in ACC play this season.

-TOP PERFORMERS: Mike James is scoring 13.4 points per game and averaging 5.1 rebounds for the Cardinals.
-Curtis Williams is averaging 1.9 made 3-pointers over the last 10 games for Louisville.
+TOP PERFORMERS: Ty-Laur Johnson is averaging 7.8 points and 3.2 assists for the Cardinals.
+Mike James is averaging 14.6 points and 4.0 rebounds while shooting 39.1% over the last 10 games for Louisville.

-Darin Green Jr. averages 2.5 made 3-pointers per game for the Seminoles, scoring 12.1 points while shooting 39.7% from beyond the arc.
-Jamir Watkins is averaging 14.9 points, 5.5 rebounds and 1.6 steals over the past 10 games for Florida State.
+Jamir Watkins is averaging 13.9 points, 5.9 rebounds and 1.7 steals for the Seminoles.
+Darin Green Jr. is averaging 2.1 made 3-pointers over the last 10 games for Florida State.

 LAST 10 GAMES: Cardinals: 1-9, averaging 68.2 points, 31.6 rebounds, 10.7 assists, 4.9 steals and 1.8 blocks per game while shooting 44.2% from the field.
 Their opponents have averaged 81.3 points per game.